polambert/sha256-demo/README.md

 # SHA-256 Demonstration

 This is my implementation of the SHA-256 hash algorithm in Python.
-This implementation is not meant to be efficient or useful, it was constructed as a way for me to learn and understand the fundamentals of SHA-256 and what makes it virtually irreversible.
+This implementation is not meant to be efficient or practical, it was constructed as a visual demonstration of the SHA-256 algorithm and what makes it virtually irreversible.

 ## How it Works